Aoussiad-Mehdi/course-JS-and-the-DOM/README.md

 # course-JS-and-the-DOM
 This is a simple project that we worked on in udacity.
-Thanks udacity team for this.
+Thanks udacity team for this !